wormhole-foundation/wormhole/docs/query_proxy.md

 If the proxy server determines that a request is invalid, it does the following:

 - Logs an error message using the user name (not the API Key).
-- Pegs the appropriate Prometheus metric.
+- Increments the appropriate Prometheus metric.
 - Sends a failure response to the user.

 Note that if the proxy server thinks a request is valid, but the guardians do not, the guardians silently drop the request, so it will look like a timeout.
 This is to avoid a denial of service attack on the guardians.
-This can happen if the proxy server is not properly provisioned on the guardians.
+This can happen if the proxy server is not properly permissioned on the guardians.

 ### Logging Request Detail.